l-atelier-des-chercheurs/carreau.js/README.md

 [![Video demo of carreau.js](screenshot.png)](https://www.youtube.com/watch?v=ANm2Vu5Gr58)

+--> demo of the app in a browser: https://www.youtube.com/watch?v=ANm2Vu5Gr58

 * creating a new stack, adding cards https://www.youtube.com/watch?v=acjNvDlNPfc

 * example of a stack and some live editing of position and size of cards https://www.youtube.com/watch?v=B2OSHOP-zuk